 Cooling

 Having so much power inside such a small body meant that Apple had to redesign their thermal architecture to ensure it can maintain intensive workflows, and achieve the speeds you would expect from a machine with powerful Apple hardware.
-In the new Mac Mini M4, air is guided through different levels of the system that flows through the foot of the device.
+In the new Mac mini M4, air is guided through different levels of the system that flows through the foot of the device.
 This helps to keep the device cool while managing workloads.

 Ports and connectivity